openrocket/openrocket/docs/source/dev_guide/three_d_engine.rst

 the next scheduled frame belongs to another canvas.

 On Linux, lwjgl3-awt follows LWJGL's context selection: X11 sessions use GLX, while Wayland sessions use EGL with the X11 window supplied by AWT under XWayland.
 This is not a native Wayland surface.
+OpenRocket leaves the Linux swap interval unspecified so GLX implementations without EXT or MESA swap control can still create a context; other platforms request a zero swap interval to avoid serializing the shared render thread on vertical refresh.
 The macOS backend does not accept every optional context attribute, so the host does not request a debug context or an sRGB default framebuffer there.
 Robust context reset detection is requested only on supported Windows configurations.

 Package Map
 ===========